Author has written 9 stories for Lord of the Rings, and Silmarillion.

 -I can play the violin, viola, and cello (the orchestra is one of the most powerful things to hear, imo.
 And I love it when humor is factored into it, such as the likes of Victor Borge or Danny Kaye).

 -I love thrillers.
-Legal, psychological, survival horror, you name it.
+Legal, psychological, survival horror, you name it (except dystopian).
 I love suspense and drama, but not the despicable melodrama.
 Parallelism, familial plots and angst, vignettes, dramatic irony, satire...Gah, so many things!
 But one thing I will never refuse to read is humor.
-Laughter is something that I love to witness and experience (though I'm not too great at inspiring laughter in others).
+Laughter is something that I love to witness and experience (though I'm not too great at inspiring laughter in others, imo).
 But psychological thrillers are my all time favorite books to read.
 Those, and historical fictions.
-My least favorite are romance and sci-fi (Alright, not least favorite.
+My least favorite are romance and western (Alright, not least favorite.
 I don't care for them, period.
 And learning romance is a major part of a plot turns me off completely.)

 -I am what you would call a purist for any book I read.
 I believe in respecting the work of the author as much as I can.